ljuben997/sputnik/README.md

 }
 ```

-All you have to do for it to work is write this:
+All you have to do for it to work is write this code:
 ```swift
 import SputnikMacros